kanishk25249-sudo/riscv-from-scratch/README.md

 <img width="1240" height="698" alt="image" src="https://github.com/user-attachments/assets/ba511dea-a711-4845-9e80-d3061eb23271" />

 It isn't a one day project (based on the commit history) below are the details :
-The assembler was completed and evaluated by officials assigned on 16th of March.
+The assembler was started around 2-3 weeks prior 16th of March, it was completed and evaluated by officials assigned on 16th of March.
-(though some minor modifications like adding more instructions necessary were added later on in May) The simulator was completed and evaluated by officials assigned on 23rd of April.
+(though some minor modifications like adding more instructions necessary were added later on in May) The simulator was started around 2-3 weeks prior 23rd of April, it was completed and evaluated by officials assigned on 23rd of April.
 (again as above, minor modifications lasted till the end of May.)
 The compiler and kernel were my major add-ons to the project on which i worked from 10th of May till 14th of June.